December 01, 2020

 Environmental System Science

-This work was supported by the Subsurface Biogeochemical Research Program of the Office of Biological and Environmental Research, within the U.S. Department of Energy (DOE) Office of Science, , via a Scientific Focus Area Award at Argonne National Laboratory.
-MRCAT/EnviroCAT operations were supported by DOE and the MRCAT/EnviroCAT member institutions.
-This research used resources of the Advanced Photon Source, a U.S. DOE Office of Science User Facility operated for the DOE Office of Science by Argonne National Laboratory.
+This study was funded as part of the Environmental System Science (ESS) program (formerly the Subsurface Biogeochemical Research program) of the Office of Biological and Environmental Research (BER), within the U.S. Department of Energy (DOE) Office of Science.
+This contribution originates from the ESS Scientific Focus Area at Argonne National Laboratory (ANL), a DOE Office of Science user facility, and used ANL resources.
+MRCAT/EnviroCAT beamline operations were supported by DOE and the MRCAT/EnviroCAT member institutions.